The Securitization Process

 A major benefit of securitization is:

-C. the creation of tradable securities with better solvency.
+C. The creation of tradable securities with better liquidity

 The correct answer is C.